December-peony/WuzzufJobsWebAnalysis/README.md

 access : <a>http://localhost:3030/Analysis</a>
 * Model and view analysis html contains the three generated charts as a sum up.

+### Future Updates:
+* Finishing WuzzafKMeans Model that clusters the job titles and the company names into the suitable K vaule.

+* We have tried to creat a KMeans Class and to find the K value of the elbow bend point, but we didn't have enough time to finish this part.

+* We have also tried to Create Scatter Plot Class using jfree.

+* We faced many difficulties and didn't have enough time to solve the problems we faced that stopped us from having the required output, but we see that we were close to finishing this part of the project and that's why we have it in our future goals to be updated.

 ## Contributors:
 * <a href="https://github.com/saramohey">Sara Mohey</a>